dexpiper/ifaxbotcovid/README.md

 ### Introduction

 Simple Telegram bot.
-Helps journalists to fetch data from Russian daily COVID-19 official press-releases and write news materials on their basis.
+Helps journalists to fetch data from Russian daily COVID-19 official press-releases and write news materials on their basis since October, 2020.
 Initialized by journalist for fellow colleagues from Interfax News Group (Moscow) to save time when dealing with the daily routine.
 The bot neither stores data, nor pulls any from the web - it just parses the sent text and fills the pre-written form:

 > user sends text *==>*
 > bot finds variables and organizes them *==>*